SnowiyQ/Where-Winds-Meet-Midi-Player/README.md

+## 🛠 Project Status & Maintenance

+> **Status: Maintenance Mode**

+This project is **no longer under active feature development** as I’m currently focused on other private work.
+However, the project is **stable** and **still usable**, and I intend to keep it available.

+### What this means
+- Bug fixes are welcome
+- Small improvements and refactors are welcome
+- New feature requests may be slow, limited, or declined
+- PR reviews may take time, but they won’t be ignored

+### 🤝 Looking for Co-Maintainers

+I’m open to adding **co-maintainers** to help keep the project healthy.

+If you:
+- Use this project regularly
+- Have contributed before (or want to)
+- Are comfortable with Rust / Tauri / Svelte

+👉 Please **open an issue** with a short intro and how you’d like to help.
+I’m happy to delegate review or merge access to trusted contributors.

 # WWM Overlay – MIDI Music Player

 A beautiful, feature-rich MIDI music player for **Where Winds Meet** that plays your songs by automatically pressing the correct keyboard keys in-game.